-Students should write a lunch order (bags and pencils are provided) before school at the canteen windows to ensure that they are able to purchase what they wish.
+Students can write a lunch order (bags and pencils are provided) before school at the canteen windows to ensure that they are able to purchase what they wish.
 Some foods are only available this way.
 A special window at the canteen is reserved at lunchtime for the collection of lunch orders.
 This is much faster than joining the normal queues.
+Canteen Price List - https://tinyurl.com/y8boxrx5.
+We encourage parents to access the online order system.